SlideRuleEarth/sliderule/docs/jekyll/contact.md

 * ideas you want to share and get people thinking about

 Please use this link to start a discussion: [sliderule post](https://github.com/ICESat2-SlideRule/sliderule/discussions).

+## Method 4: Eamiling us Directly

+Eamiling us directly is great for:
+* organizational questions (who we are and future collaboration opportunities)
+* sensitive questions that should not be posted publicly
+* if you are just confused and need a real person to help address an issue directly

+Please email us at support@mail.slideruleearth.io